PubInv/Ox/experimentation/KiCadThermo/RCRC/RCRC/README.md

 Unfortunatly the KiCanvase view does not show the dashed outlines around circuit blocks.

-Notes
+**Notes**
-The resistors have units DegreeC/Watt
+* The resistors have units DegreeC/Watt
-The thermo capicatance should be in J/kg-K and should be Farad, however for the schematic capacitors are in uF and we have to enter as very large numbers of uF.
+* The thermo capicatance should be in J/kg-K and should be Farad, however for the schematic capacitors are in uF and we have to enter as very large numbers of uF.
-The current source are Watts
+* The current source are Watts.
-The V out is actualy Degrees C.
+* The V out is actualy Degrees C.

 ### Simulation results
 ![RiseTimes.png](RiseTimes.png)

+### Limitations / Errors in Approximations

+This simulation does not represent air flow.
+It is as if only thermoconducation through a solid was responsible for all heat flow.